Saturday, November 29, 2025

 I remember where I was when the first trailer for Sengoku Basara 4 was released.
 I’ve never been so hyped for a game in my entire life.
 No other game can come close to the excitement and anticipation for a sequel to one of the greatest games of all time and everything else in the meantime was just something to occupy me until I could finally play it.

 Years passed.
 The game came out in Japan, where it was promptly exalted as one of the all-time master works of the gaming medium.
-People outside of Japan kept importing it and sang the same praises Then the updated version, Sengoku Basara 4: Sumeragi, came out and importers basically exalted it as the greatest game of its genre ever made.
+People outside of Japan kept importing it and sang the same praises Then the updated version, Sengoku Basara 4: Sumeragi, came out and importers further cemented it as the greatest game of its genre ever made.

 I told those people to stop.
 I told them to buy the English version when it comes out.
-Just like Sengoku Basara: Samurai Heroes, Samurai Kings, Samurai Legends and End of Judgement, Sengoku Basara 4 was going to have an amazing English release and those people importing it were both buying a worse version and putting in time that would not carry over.
+Just like Sengoku Basara: Samurai Heroes, Samurai Kings, Samurai Legends and End of Judgement, Sengoku Basara 4 was going to have an amazing English release and those people importing it were both buying a worse version and putting in time to game progress that would not carry over.
 That’s what I believed.
 Why wouldn’t I?
-This was Capcom, the greatest game company in the medium.
-They were on fire in the early 2010s, with hit after hit after hit after hit and the occasional fumble, but nobody’s perfect.
+This was Capcom, the greatest game company there was.
+They were on fire in the early 2010s, with hit after hit after hit after hit and the occasional Bionic Commando-shaped fumble, but nobody’s perfect.
 I believed in Capcom.

 Year after year after year after year after year after year I kept thinking that it would finally be the year we got the English version of Sengoku Basara 4 and that with all that time being spent on it, the English version was going to be as perfect as possible.
 They must’ve been doing 100 takes on every single line of English dialogue so that the sound of it touches the pleasure sensations of the brain.
 There was going to be more extra content in the English version than the English release of Kingdom Hearts.
-I kept buying Capcom’s games, feeding them money, comfortable in knowing it was going into the English version of the greatest game ever created, maybe even the greatest thing ever created as a whole in the history of the universe.
+I kept buying Capcom’s games, feeding them money, comfortable in knowing it was going into the English version of the greatest game ever created, maybe even the greatest thing ever created in the universe as a whole.

 The hype grew with each passing year.
 Sengoku Basara 4’s English version is so hyped up that playing it might put someone into cardiac arrest just from starting the game!
 I took that built-up hype to every Capcom showcase.
 “Maybe we’ll get a release date for the English version of Sengoku Basara 4!”

-People kept telling me there wouldn’t be one, but I believed in Capcom.
-They made Sengoku Basara: Samurai Heroes, one of the hallmarks of gaming.
+People kept telling me there wouldn’t be one, but there was no reason to believe that.
+Capcom made Sengoku Basara: Samurai Heroes, one of the hallmark titles of gaming.
 They gave us that game because they knew the world needed it and not Devil Kings.
 There’s no reason why they wouldn’t just do what they already did for one more game.
 That would be a complete and utter betrayal to every single Capcom fan.
 I made the foolish decision to believe in something.
 Never believe.

 When I came to grips with that, I finally just imported the Japanese version after 6 years of hype and it is the single most depressing, soul-crushing game I’ve ever played in my life.
 Not because it’s bad, but for the polar opposite reason.